E komo mai (=“welcome”)

 The ‘Awapuhi Labyrinth is non-denominational.
 We welcome agnostics, atheists, Buddhists, Christians, Hindus, Muslims, Pagans, Wiccans, and all others.
 Please enjoy and respect this space and each other.

-‘Awapuhi Labyrinth –on the Big Island of Hawai‘i– has no address.
-Find it here [Google map], at approximately 15-1601 4th Ave in Hawaiian Paradise Park between Kaloli and Paradise near pole #14.
+Find ‘Awapuhi Labyrinth –on the Big Island of Hawai‘i– at 15-1601 4th Ave between Kaloli and Paradise in Hawaiian Paradise Park.
 Open 24/7, come anytime.
+Look for the Little Free Library on the road in front. –>

 Find other Hawai‘i labyrinths on World-Wide Labyrinth Locator.